coatesj/website/content/teaching/Fellows_24/index.md

 The ASAPbio Fellows program is designed to provide Fellows with an overview of the current preprint landscape and future in addition to skills required to advocate for preprint adoption.

 In 2024, the course featured 5 sessions, a Culture & Community track and a separate Projects track, running April-November for 45 Fellows across the world.
-Fellows produced slide decks and gave local talks about preprints.
-A reduced group of Fellows participated in 7 preprint-related projects.
+Fellows produced [slide decks](https://zenodo.org/records/14099009) and gave local talks about preprints.
+A reduced group of Fellows participated in [7 preprint-related projects](https://asapbio.org/2024-a-highly-productive-and-successful-fellows-cohort/).

 ## Course Syllabus

-Session 1 - What's wrong with the current system
+Session 1 - Orientation and introduction to preprints

 Session 2 - History of preprints, the current landscape and the future